 The Maori word for Auckland is Tāmaki-makau-rau, a moniker that roughly translates to “Tāmaki with a hundred lovers.”
 Its name continues to describe Auckland today: the city’s two natural harbors, coast-to-coast pathways, and restaurant-lined streets buzz with the kind of quality of life that American cities dream of having.
-Don’t forget to talk to the locals, too—Kiwi warmth shines in Auckland.
+Don’t forget to talk to the locals when you travel to Auckland—Kiwi warmth shines everywhere.

 The world’s largest sub-arctic penguin colony, the largest stingray species in the world, and some of the world’s most colorful fish—New Zealand’s aquarium offers more than just these three accolades.
-Get up close and personal with the aquarium’s sharks with a snorkeling opportunity as well as visits inside the penguin enclosure.
-Featuring an underwater tunnel, over 30 exhibits and over 80 different species, everyone is sure to be enthralled with a visit here.
+During your Auckland trip, get up close and personal with the aquarium’s sharks with a snorkeling opportunity as well as visits inside the penguin enclosure.
+There are over 30 exhibits and over 80 different species on display.

 Sprawling over 185 acres of downtown Auckland, the Auckland Domain is the city’s oldest park.
 The park’s most distinct feature is a crater that was formed from volcanic activity over 140,000 years ago.
 The crater now serves as a natural amphitheater for large outdoor events.
 Also at the Domain, one can find the Wintergardens, the Auckland Museum, historic greenhouses with rare tropical plants, as well as several sports fields.

-Running from Queen’s Wharf, Queen Street is Auckland’s main shopping district.
+If you fancy some shopping during your Auckland vacation, check out Queen Street, the city’s main shopping district.
 This street has a little of everything and makes shopping and dining out as easy as it gets.
 With designer fashion boutiques, the Auckland art gallery and exhilarating adventures like the SkyJump located nearby, the street is also home to many local pubs and lively bars to help you recharge after an exhausting shopping day.

-The tallest tower in the Southern Hemisphere, Auckland’s Sky Tower features an observation deck at a height of 720 feet.
+When you travel to Auckland, visit the tallest tower in the Southern Hemisphere.
+The Sky Tower features an observation deck at a height of 720 feet.
 For the more adventurous, there is also the SkyJump, where you can perform a base jump off the tower, and the SkyWalk that allows you to walk around the top of the tower while attached to a safety line.